zhenglz/PModel/README.md

     >>> conda install -c omnia -c conda-forge openmm

+## Next, you need to install gromacs (gmx) v5.0 and above versions if you wish to run simulations with gmx.

 # 2. Usage
 You could refer to the following examples to run the simulations: